Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 You can't be facing that no more.

-He would follow me, has to pick up my cross.
+He would follow me has to pick up my cross.

-If you would follow me, you have to love as I have loved, up to the point of death.
+If you would follow me, you have to love as I have loved up to the point of death.

-And we're gonna realize that the function of government and politicians is limited to the management of resources, and the function of the individual is to realize our hearts in him.
+And we're going to realize that the function of government and politicians is limited to the management of resources.

 We are not powerless.